numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    to `"S32"` (see below for how casting will be defined).
 3. ``__common_instance__("S8", "S32")`` returns the final `"S32"`.

-The main reason for this is to avoid identical functionality in different which may lead to inconsistent implementations.
+The main reason for this is to avoid the need to implement identical functionality multiple times.
 The design (together with casting) naturally separates the concerns of different Datatypes.
-Even if tempted, the above Float64 cannot assume it knows how to resolve step 3 correctly.
+In the above example, Float64 does not need to know about the cast.
+While the casting machinery (``CastingImpl[Float64, String]``) could include the third step, it is not required to do so and the string can always be extended (e.g. with new encodings) without extending the ``CastingImpl[Float64, String]``.

 **Note:**